cloudfoundry/garden-runc-release/docs/rootless-containers.md

 * `gdn` cannot currently run as _any_ non-root user, it must be run as the `rootless` user
 * You can only map 1 user into the container ([for now](https://www.pivotaltracker.com/story/show/130628237))
 * Probably lots of other things as well

-## Special Thanks

-A huge thanks to the [OCI community](https://www.opencontainers.org/) (and especially [Aleksa Sarai](https://github.com/cyphar)) for their hard work and support in making rootless containers a reality.